 Feed and food hygiene

-Check your feed hygiene registration
+Feed hygiene registration

 Feed and food hygiene visits

-- Mixing equipment
+- cleanliness of mixing equipment

-- Livestock records
+- livestock tagging and records

-- Medicine records & storage
+- medicine records and storage

-- On farm bio-security
+- on farm bio-security

-- Proper disposal of fallen stock
+- proper disposal of fallen stock

 This is also a good opportunity to discuss with the visiting officer any queries you may have with relevant legislation.